MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-adaptive-dialog-memory-states.md

 ## Dialog scope

-Dialog scope persists data for the life of the dialog, providing memory space for each dialog to have internal persistent bookkeeping.
-Dialog scope is cleared when dialog ends.
-You can access properties available under the `dialog.XXX` scope via `$XXX`. `$` is a shorthand for `dialog` memory scope.
+Dialog scope persists data for the life of the associated dialog, providing memory space for each dialog to have internal persistent bookkeeping.
+Dialog scope is cleared when the associated dialog ends.

 Dialog scopes shorthand examples: